Biden's classified documents issue adds to House Republicans' growing list of investigations - KTVZ

 “President Biden has been very critical of President Trump mistakenly taking classified documents to the residence or wherever and now it seems he may have done the same,” Comer said.
 “How ironic.”

-The news of Biden’s possession of classified documents comes as Congress is set to vote Tuesday to establish a panel engineered to investigate the weaponization of the federal government, adding to an already growing list of oversight priorities House Republicans have laid out now that they have committee control and subpoena power.
+The news of Biden’s possession of classified documents comes as Congress voted Tuesday to establish a panel engineered to investigate the weaponization ofthe federal government, adding to an already growing list of oversight priorities House Republicans have laid out now that they have committee control and subpoena power.
+The party-line vote was 221-211.

 Republicans have vowed to investigate a broad swath of issues ranging from Hunter Biden’s business dealings to the border to the origins of Covid-19 to the US withdrawal from Afghanistan.
 Many of the probes could serve as a launching point to relitigate Democratic-led investigations into former President Donald Trump, Russia and even seek to portray law enforcement agencies and Twitter as political.